-From the perspective of appearances, the first six consciousnesses constantly undergo birth, change, and cessation.
-Even under normal daytime conditions, they continuously arise from one dharma, cease upon another, then cease upon that dharma and arise from yet another.
-The intrinsic nature of the six consciousnesses is precisely this unceasing cycle of arising and ceasing; they are fundamentally unstable.
-Why do the six consciousnesses engage in this constant arising and ceasing upon various dharmas?
-It is due to the fluctuations of manas (the thinking mind), the continuous shifting of its grasping nature, and its inherent lack of stillness.
-If manas is subdued and the mind does not scatter, the thoughts and mental formations of manas will not jump about incessantly.
-They will stabilize upon one or a few dharmas, the six consciousnesses will likewise cease to be scattered, they will not arise and cognize everywhere, and they will not jump around.
+From the perspective of characteristics, the first six consciousnesses are constantly arising, ceasing, and changing.
+Even under normal daytime circumstances, they continuously arise from one phenomenon, cease from another, then cease from this phenomenon and arise from yet another.
+The intrinsic nature of the six consciousnesses is precisely this perpetual cycle of arising and ceasing, fundamentally unstable.
+Why must the six consciousnesses undergo this continuous arising and ceasing across various phenomena?
+It is due to the fluctuations of manas’ thoughts, the incessant shifting of its clinging nature, and its inherent restlessness.
+If manas is subdued, and the mind does not scatter, the thoughts of manas will no longer jump around restlessly.
+They will settle on one or a few phenomena, and the six consciousnesses will likewise cease to be scattered.
+They will not randomly arise and perceive everywhere, nor will they jump back and forth.

 8